Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Collection Metafields

-• Lookbook Year (2025 Capsule Collection)
+• Lookbook Year – 2025 Capsule Collection

-If you sell coffee, you could create a metafield called “Collection Description” and use it to tell a fuller story about your “Single Origin Beans” or “Signature Espresso Blends.”
-It gives shoppers more context and helps them connect with the products on a deeper level.
+For instance, a coffee shop could create a metafield called Collection Description to tell the story behind “Single Origin Beans” or “Signature Espresso Blends.”
+This provides context, engages customers, and helps them connect more deeply with the products.

 Customers & Orders Metafields